zishanyusuf/CDK-EC2-with-User-Data-and-Streamlit/README.md

 4.2.
 Copy paste the External URL generated in Web Browser to access the Streamlit App

-**5. For any enhancemnet in the streamlit app, the users can modify the the files app.py `home/ec2-user/streamlit-app/app.py`**
+**5. For any enhancemnet in the streamlit app**
+The users can modify the the files app.py avialbe in this path in EC2 `home/ec2-user/streamlit-app/app.py`

 # Welcome to your CDK Python project!